tdelora/motionDetectVLC/README.md

 # motionDetectVLC
 Python script for Raspberry Pi which detects motion and plays videos when triggered.
 The script reads a yaml file for mandatory and optional parameters (See config.yml), plays an optional startup video, and then waits for motion and no-motion events to play specified videos.
 Optionally the script plays "bored" videos at a specified interval.
 In all cases, once a video is started it will be played to completion, subsequent events of any type will not interrupt a video in progress.

+Optional Functionality:
-Optionally the current script status can be displayed on an attached LED, there are default GPIO pin and status color settings, which can be changed in the yaml file to the user-desired specifications.
+- The current script status can be displayed on an attached LED, there are default GPIO pin and status color settings, which can be changed in the yaml file to the user-desired specifications.
+- A button can be utilized to control some operations:
+  - A press of less than 5 seconds will toggle the VLC player in and out of full screen mode.
+  - A press of more than 5 seconds will trigger the script to exit.

 Mandatory yaml Parameters:
 - starting-video (string): Video to be played when script starts.